-Auction has a standardized light/video display system to describe the condition and/or announcements related to the vehicle being sold.
+Auction has a standard light/video display system to describe the condition and/or disclosures related to the vehicle being sold.
 The system is defined as:

-- a.
-Green Light "Ride and Drive": The green light signals that this vehicle is guaranteed under the conditions outlined in this policy by the seller.
-Any defects or issues requiring disclosure per this policy should be announced using the green and yellow lights. - b.
-Red Light "Limited AS-IS": Vehicles selling under the red light will only qualify for arbitration under the rules outlined in this policy.
-Any vehicle that sells for \$4000 or less, will automatically be sold "AS-IS". - c.
-"Title Attached/Title Unavailable/Title Absent": This is used to announce that the title is not present at the time of the sale.
-For Auction rules regarding titles please refer to the Title Arbitration Policy section.
-If "title attached/unavailable/absent" is not announced, a vehicle could be arbitrated for no title in the absence of auction company policy.
+- 1. Green Light -Ride and Drive: The green light signals that this vehicle is guaranteed under the conditions outlined in this policy by the seller.
+Any defects or issues requiring disclosure per this policy should be announced using the green and yellow lights. - 2.
+Yellow Light Limited Guarantee: This light is an indication to the Buyer that the Auctioneer or Selling Representative has made announcements that qualify/clarify the condition or equipment and limit arbitration of this vehicle in conjunction with the green light or when "limited guarantee" is announced.

+- 3. Red Light Limited As-Is: Vehicles selling under the red light will only qualify for arbitration under the rules outlined in this policy.
+(As-Is dollar amount, model years, and mileage are subject to local auction policy).

+- 4. Blue Light Title Attached/Title

+Unavailable/Title Absent: This light is

+used to announce that the title is not

+present (auction managed location) at the

+time of the sale.
+For Auction rules regarding

+titles please refer to the Title Arbitration

+Policy section.
+If "title

+attached/unavailable/absent" is not

+announced, a vehicle could be arbitrated for

+no title in the absence of auction company

+policy.